-- Technology - Students are required to bring their school iPad to all lessons.
+- Technology - Students are required to bring their charged iPad to all lessons.
 It is recommended that students also have access to internet at home.
-Students

-- will use their device for wide reading/viewing, research and use available applications/programs for the creation and recording of their assessment projects. - Student Resource Scheme students must participate in the Student Resource Scheme in order to access college provided software and hardware. - Students require a personal SD card for media recordings.
+Students will use their device for wide reading/viewing, research and use available

+- applications/programs for the creation and recording of their assessment projects. - Student Resource Scheme students must participate in the Student Resource Scheme in order to access college provided software and hardware.

+Both written and visual texts will be analysed in this subject.
+Students are encouraged to develop broad reading and viewing habits.

+Creativity

-- Both written and visual texts will be analysed in this subject.
-Students are encouraged to develop broad reading and viewing habits. - Creativity - Students need to work both individually and collaboratively to plan, devise and produce media works. - Safe and responsible use of equipment. - Students must have permission to be filmed and photographed.
+- Students need to work both individually and collaboratively to plan, devise and produce media works. - Safe and responsible use of equipment. - Students must have permission to be filmed and photographed.

 Students who perform well and work safely in Year 9 Media Arts may choose to study Media Arts in Year 10.
-They may then choose to study the General Subject: Film, Television and New Media in Years 11 and 12.
+They may then choose to study the General Subject: Film, Television & New Media or Applied Media Arts in Practice in Years 11 and 12.